s21Deniss/hota/docs/vykas/gate3.md

 Start by killing at your spot then run to help others

-## 40 hp
+## 40  HP **Release orbs**

-#### Space orbs

-4 orbs will spawn at 2/4/8/11 o'clock 4 players must take the orbs and spam 'space' afterwards to get free
+4 orbs will spawn at 2/4/8/11 o'clock 4 players with lowest lust bar must take the orbs and spam 'space' afterwards to get free

-## 0hp

-#### Final stagger
+## 0   HP **Final stagger**

 Locate vykas on the minimap and face her ( away from the clone in the middle)

-After mudusa mech is over run behind vykas
+After medusa mech is over run behind vykas

 > Good time to use Wei